 - Coffee beans should neither be too dark nor too light.
 A darker coffee bean will ruin your coffee’s taste with a bitter taste.
 A lighter coffee bean will lack flavors, oils, and aroma.

-- Where were the beans sown, study the geographical location.
-Arabica beans should be grown at high elevations in harsher conditions and favorable coffee climate.
+- Where were the beans sown?
+Study the geographical location.
+Arabica beans should be grown at high elevations in harsher conditions and a favorable coffee climate.

 - Good soil produces aromatic, flavored beans.

 - Machine roast or hand roast

 Is Espresso Stronger Than Coffee

 Espressos are extracted from high-pressure pumps.
 This pump pressures water in the finely ground coffee resulting in a dark, dense espresso cup.

 Espresso’s dark texture and dark taste is unlike any other brewing method.

 Unlike coffees that sit in the boiled water with a filter, espresso doesn’t leave a single strand of ground coffee behind, making itself an intense, dense brew.

 Another reason why espressos are more robust than the rest is its finely ground coffee requirement.